yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 {% include image.html url="/assets/images/posts/spacial_partitions/results.png" %}

 For calibration, on my setup, creating the 10,000 random vec3s took 0.001 seconds (or 1 milli second).
 The rest of the columns represent several tree configurations.
-The number in red is the cost of building the tree, and the number in blue is the cost of performing the 10K find-closest operations.
-The baseline algorithm, has 0 build cost, and takes 2.7 seconds to perform 10K find closest.
+The number in red is the cost of building the tree, and the number in blue is the cost of performing the 10K *find-closest* operations.
+The baseline algorithm, has 0 build cost, and takes 2.7 seconds to perform 10K *find-closest* operations.
-The best performing tree in this setup is the Round-robin axis aligned tree, with a total cost of 0.07 seconds for the 10K operations.
+The best performing tree in this setup is the round-robin axis aligned tree, with a total cost of 0.07 seconds for the 10K operations (including the building time).
 Building it costs only 2.3 milliseconds.
 The random-pivot tree and the max-spread tree perform very similarly.
 Interestingly, the sphere-tree (that completely ignores the fact that the points are in a Euclidean space) and chooses random pivots, performs really well - less than twice as bad as the round-robin tree.
 Also, interestingly, the x-axis only tree (which basically ignores the y and z coordinates completely and just binary-sorts all the points according to their X-coordinate) performs much worse than all of the other tree configurations, but still about an order of magnitude better than the baseline approach (0.36 seconds vs 2.7 seconds for the baseline approach).

 #### Closest Dictionary String